12 Reasons Why Asparagus Fern Leaves are Yellowing and Dropping with Solutions

 • Water your Asparagus Fern with water that is at room temperature to avoid shocking these tropical plants.

-• Regularly flush out the salts from the soil by running a stream of water through the soil until it comes out through the drainage holes.
+• Regularly, flush out excess salts by running a stream of water through the soil until it comes out through the drainage holes.

 Asparagus asparagoides', Smilax Asparagus Fern